High-speed interceptor craft

 The interceptor is suited for multi-role missions, including maritime patrol, surveillance, asset protection, counter-piracy, and search-and-rescue (SAR).

 It can also be configured to perform unmanned surface vehicle (USV) and personnel transport and deployment roles.

 The MN Centurion interceptor features a hydrofoil-assisted stepped catamaran hull design and offers enhanced seakeeping performance.
 The reduced radar signature of the hull provides limited stealth capability.

 The hull is made of fibre-reinforced composite material, offering a high interception speed with improved stability and control.
 It also provides a high lift to drag ratio for improved fuel efficiency and endurance.

-The vessel has an overall length of 12m and a beam of 4.8m.
-With a full load displacement of 10,000kg, the catamaran can carry a four-member crew, including a pilot/helmsman, a communications/navigation operator and two standby/weapon control operators.
+The vessel has an overall length of 12m and beam of 4.8m.
+With a full load displacement of 10,000kg, the catamaran can carry a four-member crew, including a pilot/helmsman, communications/navigation operator and two standby/weapon control operators.

 The crew members are seated in shock mitigation seats housed in the air-conditioned command and control bridge located amidships.
 The bridge also has armoured glass and ballistic protection features to protect the crew from bullet firings.

 Two hot-bunking sleeping berths and a galley are provided on board the vessel.
 The aft deck can be configured for various roles based on the customer requirement.